ak4778/stocktop/README.md

 Open a terminal to execute:
    ./stocktop

-Four tab is supported so far just like top.
+Four tabs is supported so far just like top.

 The following commmand is suppored:
   ****************************************************************************